waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/README.md

 ## Project Description

-My Project is a Workout Trcaker, that will track weight, sets and reps
+My Project is a Workout Tracker, that will track weight, sets and reps

 - Adding and removing exercises
 - Able to use other peoples exercises